-Ashton Carter is a well known academic and former Pentagon official who served as deputy secretary of defense in the Barack Obama administration from August 2011 to December 2013.
+Ashton Carter is a well known academic whose resume includes receiving a PhD in theoretical physics from Oxford University and serving as deputy secretary of defense in the Barack Obama administration from August 2011 to December 2013.

 In September 2014, Carter was appointed senior executive at the Markle Foundation, an organization that "works to realize the potential of information technology to address previously intractable public problems, for the health and security of all Americans."